bobleesj/learn-swift-with-bob/README.md

 If you have any questions, don't hesitate to contact me for any further explanation. bobleesj@gmail.com

+If you want to know me at a personal level, you may read my [diary](https://www.bobthedeveloper.io/journey/) or follow me on [Instagram](https://instagram.com/bobthedev)

 ## Current Swift Study Materials
  * Protocol Oriented Programming
  * Functional Oriented Programming